Exelotl24/data-science-S2025/challenges/c08-islands-pt1-assignment.md

   - Sorenson
 - Is this sample representative of *all* houses in Helvig?
 Why or why not?
-  - This sample is only representative of houses 1-34 as it is a sample and only represents a portion of the population, the larger a sample is the more you can infer about a population
+  - This sample is only representative of houses 1-25 as it is a sample and only represents a portion of the population, a larger random sample would be more representative of houses in Helvig as they will not show only houses next to each other.

 In the exercises, we talked about the importance of random sampling.
 In the previous challenge, we were able to *simulate* a random sample by